docker/docs/install-sandbox.md

     This command downloads the ca certificate from your UCP installation, and saves it to a file.
 You'll use this in the next step.
 You may want to run `cat ucp-ca.pem` to make sure the file actually contains the certificate.

+3. Run the `docker-machine env node2` command to make sure that you are passing commands to the node on which you will install DTR.

-3. Next, use the following command to install DTR on `node2`.
+4. Next, use the following command to install DTR on `node2`.

     ```
     $ docker run -it --rm docker/dtr install --ucp-url $UCP_URL \